norman-thomas/CarND-T1-P5-Vehicle-Detection/README.md

 In this project, your goal is to write a software pipeline to detect vehicles in a video (start with the test_video.mp4 and later implement on full project_video.mp4), but the main output or product we want you to create is a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.

+## Note

+I checked with Udacity staff (Ryan Keenan) that it is possible to use a deep learning approach _instead_ of HOG/SVM to solve this project.
+I therefore describe my approach in solving this project using deep learning (SSD) instead of using HOG/SVM.

 # General Approach

 For this project I decided to use a deep learning based approach as opposed to the classic computer vision approach using HOG (Histogram of Oriented Gradients) in combination with a Linear SVM classifier.
 I chose to try a DL based solution out of personal interest as well as out of performance reasons.
 Using a classifier on HOG features is faster than passing an image through a deep CNN, but the need for a sliding window heavily slows down the whole process as each image then requires up to a hundred patches to be cropped and classified.
 The CNN approach requires the image to be only processed once.